decant09/learn-the-lingo-quiz/README.md

 ## User Experience

 ### Initial Discussion
-This website is created for a project submission for the Diploma in Full Stack Software Development (E-commerce Applications) at Code Institute.
+This website is created for a project submission for the Diploma in Full Stack Software Development (E-commerce Applications) at
+Code Institute.
 The criteria for the submission were primarily that it be created using the HTML, CSS and JavaScript coding languages.
-We were presented with a few website formats to choose from of which I chose a quiz based game format.
+We were presented with a few website formats to choose from, of which I chose a quiz based game format.
 I chose a linguistics based quiz as I have an interest in liguistics.
 Although one language may be the common first language in many countries, there local variations and uses of this same language between and within each country.
 Some people may find this challenging to encounter but I find it particularly interesting and fun.
 The aim was to develop a quiz that will either help people to have some fun, or to help people improve their understanding of the local lingo.

 ### User Stories
 #### First Time Visitor Goals